cjcoats/SMOKE-m3utilio/README.md

      &               SLAI( NCOLS, NROWS, NLAI ), STAT=IOS )
         CALL CHECKMEM( IOS, 'WSAT...SLAI', PROGNAME )
 </pre>
-replaces the far more cluttered
+(which allows one to see easily the similarities and differences of all these variables) replaces the far more cluttered
 <pre>
         ALLOCATE( WSAT( NCOLS, NROWS ), STAT=IOS )
         CALL CHECKMEM( IOS, 'WSAT', PROGNAME )